Where to Find the Best Value Set Menus in London

 Pavyllon

-The Four Seasons on Park Lane isn’t somewhere you’d immediately associate with value for money but at Pavyllon London, run by multi-Michelin starred French chef Yannick Alleno, you can get a five course lunch for £55.50, and in just 55 minutes too.
+The Four Seasons on Park Lane isn’t somewhere you’d immediately associate with value for money but at Pavyllon London, run by multi-Michelin starred French chef Yannick Alleno, you can get a four course lunch for £55.50, and in just 55 minutes too.
 Running daily from 12pm – 3pm, the lunch break friendly service includes seasonal dishes like Bluefin tuna tartare with parmesan and anchovies condiment; steamed comté cheese soufflé with Albufera sauce; and veal fillet “à la ficelle” with veal butter sauce and vegetables brunoise.

 Hamilton Place, London W1J 7DR